Military history of the Three Kingdoms: Wuhuan

 The Wuhuan, a people similar to the Xianbei, were a loose confederation of nomads that had been subservient to larger and stronger neighboring powers for most of their existence.
 In 168 the Wuhuan established some degree of independence under their own leaders.
 The largest of these groups were led by Nanlou in Shanggu, Qiuliju in Liaoxi, Supuyan in the Dependent State of Liaodong, and Wuyan in Youbeiping.
 In 187 Qiuliju joined the rebellion of Zhang Chun.
 Following the defeat of Zhang Chun in 188, Qiuliju attacked Gongsun Zan but was defeated.
 In 190 he surrendered to Liu Yu and died in 193.
 Qiuliju's son Louban was too young to succeed him so his cousin Tadun became acting guardian.
 In 195 Tadun, Nanlou and Supuyan supported Yuan Shao against Gongsun Zan.
-In 207 Tadun was defeated by Cao Cao at the Battle of White Wolf Mountain and died in battle.
+In 207, Tadun was defeated by Cao Cao at the Battle of White Wolf Mountain and died in battle.
 After their defeat many of the Wuhuan surrendered to Cao Cao and served as part of Cao Cao's cavalry forces.
 Louban and Supuyan fled to Gongsun Kang, who killed them.

 Cao Cao divided the Wuhuan into three groups situated in Dai Commandery.
 The chieftains Nengchendi and Pufulu continued to cause trouble until 218 when Cao Zhang destroyed the last remnants of their power for good.
+The Wuhuan gradually lost their cultural identity as they assimilated with the Han Chinese, Xianbei and other surrounding ethnic groups.
+Nonetheless, they continued to appear in history up to the end of the 4th century, albeit their name had become a term for generic or miscellaneous hu (雜胡; zahu) tribes with Donghu backgrounds.